cmusphinx/cmusphinx.github.io/wiki/tutorialtuning.md

 	word_align.pl test.transcription test.hyp

-''word_align.pl'' script is a part of sphinxtrain distribution
+`word_align.pl` script is a part of sphinxtrain distribution

-Make sure to add ''-samprate 8000'' to the above command if you are decoding 8kHz files!
+Make sure to add `-samprate 8000` to the above command if you are decoding 8kHz files!

 The script word-align.pl from Sphinxtrain will report you the exact error rate